FZJ-INM1-BDA/HAICon2024-satellite-events/README.md

 📜 **Rule 1:** One issue per satellite event proposal

-📜 **Rule 2:** Use the satellite event issue template to put your abstract in the right shape - we need information such as a title, description, resonsible persons, timeframe, requirements.
+📜 **Rule 2:** Use the satellite event issue template to put your abstract in the right shape - we need information such as a title, description, resonsible persons, timeframe, requirements.<br>
 👍 Please vote on ideas/issues that you consider interessting.
 Join forces if you had a similar idea.

-💡 Note: Registration for these satellite events will be done with separate indico events.
+💡 Note: _Registration for these satellite events will be done with separate indico events.
 Please contact the LOC team if you need help.
-The Helmholtz AI outreach team will advertise all satellite events and share information about the registration.
+The Helmholtz AI outreach team will advertise all satellite events and share information about the registration._

 If you run into any problems with this process, please contact [Susanne Wenzel](mailto:s.wenzel@fz-juelich.de) and/or [Fritz Niesel](mailto:f.niesel@fz-juelich.de).

-Looking forward to an inspiring day at Campus Jülich The Helmholtz AI Conference Local Organisation Committee
+Looking forward to an inspiring day at Campus Jülich<br>
+The Helmholtz AI Conference Local Organisation Committee